Sounds fun, right? Not so much.

 What other ways do you incorporate learning through fun in your family?
 Share your ideas below, please!

-A version of this article appeared in Family 1st, a special projects publication of Brunswick News, of which Pickle Planet Moncton’s Jenna Morton is the Contributing Editor and Senior Writer.
-Family 1st is published four times a year, with issues in Moncton, Fredericton, and Saint John.
+A version of this article appeared in Family 1st, New Brunswick’s Parenting Guide, a special projects publication of Brunswick News, of which Pickle Planet Moncton’s Jenna Morton is the Contributing Editor and Senior Writer.
+Family 1st is published four times a year.